compulim/redux-websocket-bridge/README.md

 This bridge middleware will:

 * Dispatch WebSocket messages into Redux store
-* Lift Redux action to WebSocket
+* Lift Redux actions to WebSocket

 ## Introduction